 Quonset Horse Barns

 Peaked Roof Type Horse Barns

 Horse and Rider is an excellent magazine to explore when in the planning stages for your barn.
 Some articles chronicle the building of new barns using a combination of both 'pre-engineered' and custom, home or specialty-built components.
 The article, 'First Barn' describes one such structure: “The barn is actually a modular building with custom features, such as the porch and combination tack/feed room.
 Because the modules come in standard sizes, others can be added later if additional features, such as more stalls, a washroom, or an office, are wanted.”3 Ease of expansion is another major sell point for pre-engineered barns, as one saves the expenses of having to move their horses out during renovations.
 Be sure to let your manufacturer know as early as possible if you are going to want to expand later.
-For more useful planning information, be sure to check out our sample floor plans, equestrian blog articles, and our special on horse barn design.
+For more useful planning information, be sure to check out our sample floor plans and our feature on horse barn design.